 Japan’s Kiyoshi Kurosawa has developed a minor cult reputation.
 Kiyoshi Kurosawa emerged in the 1990s as director of films like Cure (1997), Charisma (1999) and Seance (2000), most of which fall into the horror genre, before the critically acclaimed Tokyo Sonata (2008).
 All of Kurosawa’s films are enigmatic and unfathomable as to what is going on.
 In some regards, Kiyoshi Kurosawa is like the latter day David Lynch around the period of films like Lost Highway (1997) and Mulholland Dr. (2001).

 Kiyoshi Kurosawa’s films have never been what one might call mainstream.
 However, Pulse – no relation to the obscure electrical appliances amok film Pulse (1988) – was the greatest success that Kurosawa has had to that point.
 Pulse was Kurosawa’s biggest box-office hit and also the film that made the greatest nods towards current commercial trends.
 In this case, Pulse was clearly inspired by the massive success of Ring (1998) with Kurosawa substituting haunted computer disks and internet sites in lieu of Ring‘s haunted tv broadcasts and videotapes.
-The measure of Pulse‘s success is surely that Hollywood ended up remaking it as Pulse (2006).
+The measure of Pulse‘s success is surely that Hollywood ended up remaking it as Pulse (2006), which led to two sequels with Pulse 2: Afterlife (2008) and Pulse 3 (2008).

 Kiyoshi Kurosawa creates an incredibly haunted atmosphere in the film.
 The stage is set perfectly during the eerie opening scene where Kumiko Aso enters Taguchi’s apartment and he greets and talks to her and then vanishes into the next room, before she follows him through only to find his body hanging.
 One of the most intensely haunted scenes in the entire film is where Haruhiko Kato enters the red-tape room and the mystery woman appears, moving across the floor towards him in a strangely stumbling, unnatural gait and then abruptly appears over the top of the couch as he hides underneath.
 Another equally fine scene is the one where Haruhiko Kato is trapped in the Forbidden Room at the end and the blurred-out figure of a ghost appears to him.